 Option Two Rahui, kauri dieback & interpretation of Kitekite Falls Trail (Piha)

 Leave Marae: 8:00am return 12pm.
 (Walking tour at falls.
-Duration approximately 2 hours, sturdy shoes required)
+Duration approximately 2 hours, sturdy shoes and rain coat required)

 Option Three Auckland Museum